API for AWS CodeStar connections¶

 About The Service¶

-Connections are configurations that you use to connect AWS resources to external code repositories.
+Connections are configurations that you use to connect Amazon Web Services resources to external code repositories.
 Each connection is a resource that can be given to services such as CodePipeline to connect to a third-party repository such as Bitbucket.
 For example, you can add the connection in CodePipeline so that it triggers your pipeline when a code change is made to your third-party code repository.
 Each connection is named and associated with a unique ARN that is used to reference the connection.

 When you create a connection, the console initiates a third-party connection handshake.
 Installations are the apps that are used to conduct this handshake.
 For example, the installation for the Bitbucket provider type is the Bitbucket app.
 When you create a connection, you can choose an existing installation or create one.